The Fine Art of Managing Risk

 Professional Indemnity (PI) insurance is once again back in the headlines, with growing concerns about a COVID-19 driven recession and uncertainty surrounding Brexit driving up PI premiums.

-The London company market is in a strong position despite Brexit and the current COVID-19 pandemic.
-New data from the International Underwriting Association (IUA) shows that premium income grew by 10% in 2019.
+The London company market is in a strong position despite Brexit and COVID-19.

 While climate risk threatens to increase over the coming decades, it is also leading to innovation in environmental liability insurance writes Suki Bas in Insurance Day.